react-native-documents/document-picker/README.md

 `pickSingle` and `pickMultiple` are "sugar functions" on top of `pick`, and they _might be removed_ in a future release for increased API clarity.

-- `pickSingle` will only allow a single selection and the Promise will resolve to that single result (same behavior as `pick` in v5)
+- `pickSingle` only allows a single selection and the Promise will resolve to that single result (same behavior as `pick` in v5)
-- `pickMultiple` will allow multiple selection and the Promise will resolve to an array of results.
+- `pickMultiple` allows multiple selection and the Promise will resolve to an array of results.

 ### Options